PieGodEX/mkxp-z/README.md

 ### Done
 - Changed `mkxp.json` to `config.json` for no reason in particular
 - Added `Filesystem.exist?(path)` to verify the existence of paths or files in the path cache
-- Added `Bitmap.mask(color)` to efficienty remove a color from a bitmap
+- Added `Bitmap.mask(color)` to efficiently remove a color from a bitmap
 - Added `Font.solid` and `Font.solid=true/false` to set a font's solid setting without needing to edit the configuration file
 - Added `Font.path` and `Font.path=` to brute force a font to load from a file without needing to know the font's family name
 - Added `Graphics.window_width` and `Graphics.window_height` to retrieve the current size of the program window itself